nevanscott/uxui0120/_lessons/advancing-in-sketch-nested-symbols-layer-styles-and-text-styles.md

   - User Interface
   - Sketch
 description: >-
-  Mastering this features will help you make your work more efficient and consistent.
+  Mastering this features will help you make your work more efficient and your design more consistent.
 resources: []
 prep:
   - author: Drew Vosburg